 Need more ideas for teaching vocabulary, grammar, reading comprehension, writing, and more?
 Check out our Facebook group and subscribe to our newsletter below!

 Are you ready to reThink your ELA teaching practices?
-Join us for news, strategies, and free resources.
+Join my partners, thousands of subscribers and I for news, strategies, professional development opportunities, and resources.